The Dungeon Master

 Missing Children: Hidden in the permanent twilight that are the inner walls of the old abbey tower, the sons of the fishermen survive by consuming rotting fish and rodents at night, under the watchful protection of a deranged beholder.

-When driven by a maddening hunger, the villagers feasted on the beholder’s children (some still without hatching from their eggs, others, barely able to float at all) they infected themselves with an unknown disease.
+When driven by a maddening hunger, the villagers feasted on the beholder’s children.
+Some still without hatching from their eggs, others, barely able to float at all.
+By doing so, they infected themselves with an unknown disease.

 Having sworn to protect the villagers from all evil, the spirit of Lord Fargus’ sorceress used her magic to delay the curse for as long as she could.
 With her essence now vanishing after ten years of continuous effort, the children have begun to show the horrible signs of the curse of their parents.